-In this article we’ll learn a little about the anatomical relations of the gland, its functions, neurovascular relations and clinical significance.
+In this article we will consider the anatomical relations, functions, neurovascular relations and clinical significance of the seminal vesicles.

 Anatomical Position and Structure

 The seminal glands are a pair of 5cm long tubular glands.
 They are located between the bladder fundus and the rectum (separated from the latter by the rectovesicle pouch and the rectoprostatic fascia).

 Their most important anatomical relation is with the vas deferens, which combine with the duct of the seminal vesicles to form the ejaculatory duct, which subsequently drains into the prostatic urethra.

 Internally the gland has a honeycombed, lobulated structure with a mucosa lined by pseudostratified columnar epithelium.
 These columnar cells are highly influenced by testosterone, growing taller with higher levels, and are responsible for the production of seminal secretions.

 The Seminal glands, along with the Ejaculatory ducts, Epididymis and Ductus (vas) deferens, are derived from the mesonephric ducts, the precursor structure of male internal genitalia.